What to Do When You Relapse in Eating Disorder Recovery

 Get as much support as you can.

 On top of working with your therapist and dietitian, groups are a wonderful way of connecting with other people who are experiencing similar struggles.
+Loved ones, such as friends and family, can also provide crucial emotional support during recovery, helping you feel understood and less isolated.
 There are multiple organizations that offer free support groups and meal support for people navigating eating disorder recovery that can be beneficial to add to your support network.
+Participating in a relapse prevention program is also highly recommended, as it offers strategies to manage triggers and maintain your progress as part of ongoing support.

 Prioritize your recovery